rust-lang-nursery/rust-cookbook/src/net.md

 [![std-badge]][std] [![cat-net-badge]][cat-net]

-Give the OS the responsibility to pick an unused [registered port].
-These ports generally do not require sudo permission to bind to, and can be helpful when establishing connections with clients in a disposable communication chain.
-These ports begin with 1024 and have around 48,000 available.
-Typically, a known port is used to initiate the communication and subsequent communication occurs on the registered port after a handshake process.

-In this example, the port is displayed on the console, and will listen until a request is made.
-If you use your browser to test this program, simply enter the address:port into your location bar and make the request.
-Because the program returns nothing, the browser's stop feature can be used to speed things up.
+In this example, the port is displayed on the console, and the program will listen until a request is made.

 ```rust, no_run
 #[macro_use]